A Marae in Every School?

-If you think learning Te Rao (Maori Language) is a no-brainer, what about adding a Marae to every school in New Zealand (NZ)?
-Yes or no?
+If you think learning Te Rao (Maori Language) is a no-brainer, what about adding a Marae (Maori Meeting house) to every school for the wellbeing of each child?
+Yes or No?

-The only way out of this is to seek dialogue and diversity from other perspectives – such as having a Marae in all schools where all cultures are free to rest and to speak.
-Many schools in NZ already have a Marae in place so would having one in all schools help to neutralize problems such as bullying, sexual assault, racial difficulties, and youth suicide?
+The only way out of this is to seek dialogue and diversity from other perspectives – such as having a marae in all schools.
+Many schools have maraes in place so would having one in all schools help to neutralize problems such as bullying, sexual assault and youth suicide?

-Many cry out that “pandering” to children's fears turns them into “Snowflakes” a derogatory term coined to indicate the conviction that one’s child is more special than others and should be treated differently.
-Some universities in the USA have had to make safe places for sensitive millennials who some say are emotionally vulnerable and more prone to taking offense: should we tell them to toughen up?
+Many cry out that “pandering” to childrens fears turns them into “Snowflakes” a derogatory term coined to indicate the conviction that one’s child is more special than others and should be treated differently.
+Some universties in the USA have had to make safe places for sensitve millenials who some say are emotionally vulnerable and more prone to taking offence: should we tell them to toughten up?

-Surprisingly many people still want a world in which kids are toughened up.
-Does a Marae help ease out the idea of kids ‘toughening up’ through brutal conditioning?
-Or does it help children to face the hardships of strict gender roles or racism and to find ways to not only cope but to empower them to change the culture around them – a culture that, unaddressed, leads in time to hardened attitudes in the workplace?
+Surprizingly many people still want a world in which kids are toughened up.
+Does a marae help ease out the idea of kids ‘toughening up’ through brutal conditioning?
+Or does it help children to face the hardships of strict gender roles or racism and to find ways to not only cope but to empower them to change the culture around them – a culture that, unaddressed, leads in time to hardened attitudes in the workplace.